ck-unifr/german-wings-airline-challenge/README.md

-## German wings review challenge
+# German wings review challenge

-The goal of this notebook is to show that based on the customer review data how to predict the target variable 'Recommended'.
+The notebook shows two use cases.
 The data is found in a text file holding a set of reviews about the German wings airline (airline code ‘4U’).

+- ## First use case:
+The goal of this use case is to show that based on the customer review data how to predict the target variable 'Recommended'.

+- ## Second use case:
+The goal of the second use case is to find topics in the reviews.

 The notebook covers the following topics: